apache/couchdb-documentation/rfcs/008-map-indexes.md

 - `total_keys` is the number of keys emitted by a document
 - `total_size` is the size of the key/values emitted by the document
 - `unique_keys` is the unique keys emitted by the document
-- `dupe_id` the duplication id to allow mutiple documents to emit a key/value
+- `dupe_id` the duplication id to allow multiple documents to emit a key/value

 The process flow for a document to be indexed in the background is as follows: